Install Redmine on Rocky Linux 8

 redmine webrick

-Click sign in and use the credentials:
+Click sign in at the top right corner and use the credentials:

 • Useradmin